 Curl-crested Jay, Shrike-like (White-banded) Tanager, and Blue and Coal-crested Finches; and Serra das Araras where Blue-and-yellow

-and Red-and-green Macaws occur, along with Toco Toucan and Lettered Aracari.
-There has been a Harpy Eagle's nest near
+and Red-and-green Macaws occur, along with Toco Toucan and Lettered Aracari, and Harpy Eagle has nested here in the past.

 - The nearest major site for mammals is Emas National Park.
 This is a very good place to see Giant Anteater,